 When Plaster of Paris is mixed with water, it gets converted into gypsum.

 The plaster of Paris is used for making statues and for setting fractured bones.

 Q.25.
 Name three compounds of calcium that are used in day-to-day life and write one important use of each of them.

 Ans.
 The three compounds of calcium and their uses are :

 (i) Slaked lime [Calcium hydroxide, Ca(OH)2] used for the manufacture of bleaching powder.

-(ii) Bleaching powder [Calcium oxychloride, CaOCl2] used as a bleaching agent in laundry.
+(ii) Bleaching powder [Calcium oxychloride, CaOCl2] used as a bleaching agent in the laundry.

 PREVIOUS YEARS' BOARD QUESTIONS

 Q.26.
-A chemical compound having smell of chlorine is used to remove yellowness of white clothes in the laundries.
+A chemical compound having the smell of chlorine is used to remove the yellowness of white clothes in the laundries.
 Name the compound and write the chemical equation involved in its preparation.